DrawCaml/DrawCaml/README.md

 # Running the project

 Once all dependencies are installed, you can build the library with `dune build`.
-To compile the *main.ml* file to access the lib, do `dune build bin/main.exe` and do `dune exec ./bin/main.exe` to execute it.
+To compile the *main.ml* file to access the lib, do `dune build bin/main.exe`.
+To compile and run it, do `dune exec ./bin/main.exe`.
+The same commands stands for the *snake.ml* file.